- Student type:

 Your scholarship will be tax-free if you're studying full-time.
 If you're studying part-time, your scholarship can be taxed.

-We provide financial support to Australian Aboriginal or Torres Strait Islander higher degree research students through the Indigenous Postgraduate Research Award.
+We provide financial support to Australian Aboriginal or Torres Strait Islander higher degree research students through the Indigenous Postgraduate Research Award (IPRA).
+We usually offer one IPRA each year.

 - Email: email@example.com